ChavanVaishu18/AITranslateHub/README.md

 </h2><b><a href="https://aiwebappazure.azurewebsites.net/">Certainly!
 An alternative to "TranscendLingua" could be:

-"GlobaLingo Connect: - AITranslatorHub Translation Web App using Azure AI Translation Service"</b></a>
+"TranscendLingua: - AITranslatorHub Translation Web App using Azure AI Translation Service"</b></a>